-Zapato Power: Freddie Ramos Takes Off (Book 1) by Jacqueline Jules
+Zapato Power: Freddie Ramos Takes Off by Jacqueline Jules

 Can shoes in a mysterious box left for Freddie Ramos give him Zapato Power?
-And what will he do with this new super hero power of super speed?
-This is an engaging multicultural easy chapter book series for boys who think about super powers! [easy chapter bok, ages 6 and up]
+And what will he do with this new superhero power of super speed?
+This is an engaging multicultural easy chapter book series for boys who think about superpowers! [easy chapter book, ages 6 and up]

 The slave of the famous painter, Velazquez, Juan de Pareja teaches himself to paint and wins his freedom and the respect of his great master.
 Winner of the 1966 Newbery Award. [chapter book, ages 8-12]

-To check out any book more closely at Amazon, please click on the image of the book.
+To check out any book more closely at IndieBound, please click on the image of the book.

 As an IndieBound Associate, I earn from qualifying purchases.